Securities Trading Policy

 (ii) Special Blackout Periods.
 From time to time, other types of material information regarding the Corporation (such as negotiation or mergers, acquisitions or dispositions or other developments) may not be publicly disclosed.
 While such material information remains nonpublic, directors, officers, members of the Corporation’s Enterprise Leadership Team and other persons with knowledge of such material, nonpublic information are prohibited from trading in Corporation Securities.
 The affected persons must keep the existence of any special blackout period confidential.

-(iii) Exception for Approved 10b5-1 Plans.
-The trading restrictions in this Policy do not apply to transactions under a written plan, contract, instruction or arrangement under Rule 10b5-1 under the Securities Exchange Act of 1934 that has been reviewed and approved in advance by the Office of the General Counsel during an open trading window before any trades are made.
+(iii) 10b5-1 Plan Approval Requirement and Exception for Approved 10b5-1 Plans.
+The trading restrictions in this Policy do not apply to transactions under a written plan, contract, instruction or arrangement under Rule 10b5-1 under the Securities Exchange Act of 1934 (a “10b5-1 Plan”) that complies with the requirements of Rule 10b5-1, is entered into during an open trading window and at a time when the insider entering into the 10b5-1 Plan is not aware of material nonpublic information, and that such insider or their broker has sent to the Office of the General Counsel (which will coordinate any additional departmental reviews) for review and approval of in advance of any trades being made.

+(iv) Trading Windows.
 Trading windows are not “safe harbors” that ensure compliance with securities laws.
 Insiders remain responsible for their trades and should use good judgment at all times.
+Accordingly, even during trading window periods, if an insider is in possession of material non-public information about the Corporation, they are prohibited from trading in Corporation Securities.

 B. Prior Clearance

-Each director and officer (as such term is defined pursuant to Section 16 of the Securities Exchange Act of 1934) of the Corporation must obtain prior clearance from the Corporation’s Chief Legal Officer, or his or her designee, as well as the Chief Human Resources Officer, or his or her designee, before such person or one of his or her Related Persons makes any purchases or sales of Corporation Securities, including any exercise of stock options.
-Prior clearance is required for all purchases or sales, including transfers between the Corporation’s Common Stock Fund and other investment options in the Corporation’s retirement plans.
+Each director and officer of the Corporation must obtain prior clearance from the Corporation’s Chief Legal Officer, or his or her designee, (who will coordinate any additional departmental reviews), before such person or one of his or her Related Persons makes any trades in Corporation Securities or exercise stock options.
 Clearance will be granted or denied based solely on the restraints imposed by law, and will not constitute investment advice regarding the advisability of any transaction or ensure compliance with securities laws.
 Clearance of a transaction is valid only for a 48-hour period.
 If the transaction order is not placed and executed within that 48-hour period, clearance of the transaction must be re-requested.
 If clearance is denied, the fact of such denial must be kept confidential by the person requesting such clearance.

 C. Restrictions on Selling Corporation Securities Acquired Upon the Vesting of Stock Awards and Stock Acquired by Option Exercise